grodansparadis/can4vscp_accra/docs/hardware.md

 ## Most current information

-You can find the most current information about the Accra module at
+You can find the most current information about the Accra module at it's repsitory <https://github.com/grodansparadis/can4vscp_accra> and in the documentation at
-<http://www.grodansparadis.com/accra/accra.html>.
-On the site you can
+<https://grodansparadis.github.io/can4vscp_accra>.
+In the repository you can
 also find links to the latest firmware, drivers and schematics etc for its use.
-You can also buy ready made modules here.
+You can find links to where you can buy ready made modules here.

 ## The raw facts